kenjennings/Atari-Pet-Frogger/README_Porting.md

 - 6 text modes.
   - 2 modes of 40 column text based on the "high resolution" pixels.
 This allows monochrome text, plus a border color.
 One mode is 8 scan lines tall which is the standard text display on the Atari.
 The other is infrequently used and is 10 scan lines tall allowing for lower case descenders if an appropriate custom character set is supplied.
   - 2 modes of 20 column text based on the "medium resolution" pixels (1 or 2 scan lines tall).
-This allows 5 colors.
+This allows 5 colors including the background.
 Each character is a single color.
   - 2 modes of 40 column text based on the "medium resolution" pixels (1 or 2 scan lines tall).
-This allows up to 5 colors with 4 colors within a single character.
+This allows up to 5 colors including the background with 4 colors (3 plus the background) within a single character.

 - 8 graphics modes.
   - color modes range from very low resolution at 40 pixels across the screen, to "medium resolution" at 160 pixels across the screen.